The Best Books on Aging

 What Are Old People For?

 "...practically speaking, there is no elderhood into which we can be admitted.
-This absense cannot be described as a careless oversight.
+This absence cannot be described as a careless oversight.
 We live in a society that denies the legitimacy of old age and has little tolerance for those who dare to suppose that crones and sages could inspire us as models of healthy human development."

 Why Survive?
 Being Old in America